germanoPedro/germanoPedro/README.md

 - 🌱 I’m currently learning React and React Native
 - 👯 I’m looking to collaborate on small projects
 - 🤔 I’m looking for help with React/React Native
-- 📫 How to reach me: ptdc.germano@gmail.com
+- 📫 How to reach me: over email
 - ⚡ Fun fact: I love bodybuilding